GMLC-TDC/HELICS/docs/user-guide/federates.md

 (xxxxxxx - insert graph of number of EVs and substation load vs time)

 As you can see in the data, every time the load on the system exceeded the transformer rating by xxxxxxxx% (xxxxxxxx - specific value), the EV charge controller  disconnected the appropriate number of EVs to drop the load below the limit.
-Conversely, as the load droped below the rated limit, the EV charge controller was able to connect more EVs for charging.
+Conversely, as the load dropped below the rated limit, the EV charge controller was able to connect more EVs for charging.

 (xxxxxxxx - Look at impacts of EV charge controller on transmission system; this is why we do co-simulation )